transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 ## How do I delete a peer pod?
 {: #ibp-troubleshooting-delete-peer}
 {: troubleshoot}

 You are looking for the commands to delete a peer.
 {: tsSymptoms}

-Use the following CLI command to identify and then delete and restart the failing node:
+Use the following CLI command to identify and then delete and restart the failing peer:
 {: tsResolve}

 * List the pods: `kubectl get pods --all-namespaces`
 * Delete the pod: `kubectl delete pod -n <NAMESPACE> <PODNAME>`

+Replace `<NAMESPACE>` with the name of your Kubernetes namespace or your OpenShift project.

 ## How can I recover a contract after a failed upgrade of the smart contract container?
 {: #ibp-troubleshooting-contract-fail}
 {: troubleshoot}

 All contracts were lost after the procedure to upgrade the smart contract container crashed.
 {: tsSymptoms}

-Delete all the peer pods.
+[Delete all the peer pods](#ibp-troubleshooting-delete-peer).
 This deletion triggers the peer to be created again and restarts the proxy.
 {: tsResolve}